 According to Dr Shichida, there is a finite number of shapes that make up everything in nature and the universe, once the child has seen every combination, he or she can spot and recall all the patterns in science and nature.
 This is a photographic memory exercise.

 Images of mandalas are often used for this activity.
 You need 2 copies of the same mandala image: one colored, the other one black and white.
 Show a colored image to your child for 1 second, and then ask to color the black and white card according to the child’s memory (mandala doesn’t need to be fully colored, just leaving color dots on the mandala sections works as well).
 Compare the colors with the original card you showed.
 First, simple mandalas with 2 colors and simple shapes should be used, then, their colors and shapes can get more complex.
 This activity is, obviously, for kids that can color.

 Younger kids can do a simplified version of this exercise:

 You’ll need a set of cards where each card has a pair that is slightly different.
 Show one card to the child for 1 second to memorize it, then lay out 2 similar cards in front of the child and ask to point to the card that you just showed.
 You can start with showing 2 very different cards, and then switch to more similar ones.

 This set includes owls that differ from each other by one detail.
 Some owls have 2 similar cards, some have 4, so it can be used for different ages.
-You can download it here.
+You can download it here for free.